 You can have glaucoma and not be aware of the disease until you start to lose your eyesight.
 Attending regular eye exams with a member of the distinguished team at Ophthalmology Physicians & Surgeons, PC ensures an early diagnosis if you have glaucoma, giving you a far better chance of preserving your sight.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment for an eye exam online or by phone today.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment for an eye exam online or by phone today.

 Glaucoma is a condition in which fluid buildup in the eye creates pressure on the optic nerve.
 If the optic nerve sustains damage it affects your eyesight, and glaucoma can lead to irreversible sight loss if left untreated.

 Normal eyes contain a mixture of protein and water that drains away at the point where the cornea and iris meet.
 The fluid buildup that causes glaucoma develops when there’s a blockage that prevents normal drainage.
 This can happen in two ways: